SFTtech/openage/doc/ideas/fr_technical_overview.md

 Gameplay | GM9 | GAIA and terrain interaction, e.g. flock of bird rises up from tree when tree is felled or many people approach, hearable sound indicator, players hear and see birds when someone comes to their woodline at home. triggered rocks falling of cliffs.
 Gameplay | GM10 | Relics have special abilities (AOM), bonuses for attack, range. generated randomly. maybe also rolling relics with ranged attributes to bring into battle.
 Gameplay | GM11 | Bring Kings/Queens into battle for special abilities within some tiles radius.
-Gameplay | GM12 | Building produces in loop (AOM) unit until resources and pop space are available. units and farms. indicator over buildings or in the GUI for loop production.
+Gameplay | GM12 | Building produces in loop (AOM) as long as resources and pop space are available. units and farms. indicator over buildings or in the GUI for loop production.
 Gameplay | GM13 | Mills can produce sheep, cows, turkeys Gameplay | GM14 | Researching faith in third age allows to convert units, before monk can heal and carry relics.
 Gameplay | GM15 | Buildings can be deconstructed to recover materials, slower than destroying. leave a salvage pile behind. salvage dimishes per time. resources can be harvested by villagers on a higher rate.